tamato/achaea_mudlet/help-docs/academyOfAscendsion/ranktwo.md

 Concept of Progression:

-| | Prior to your assessment, check TASKS ALL and complete any tasks
+|x| Prior to your assessment, check TASKS ALL and complete any tasks
 remaining.

 | | Consider your future growth as a citizen of Ashtan.
 Be willing to